EuroMillions: UK ticket-holder wins record £195m jackpot

 "Players are urged to check their tickets and to give us a call if they think they are tonight's record-breaking lucky winner."

-The latest win comes two months after Joe and Jess Thwaite from Gloucester won £184m on the EuroMillions with a lucky dip ticket.
+It comes two months after Joe and Jess Thwaite from Gloucester won £184m on the EuroMillions with a lucky dip ticket.

+In total, 15 UK tickets have won a jackpot of more than £100m in the history of the National Lottery.